-Seasonal Bonsai Exhibition, Shiki: Four Seasons, January, In Praise of Evergreen Trees
+Seasonal Bonsai Exhibition, Shiki: Four Seasons, June, Drops on the Tips of Branches

 Place：Collection Gallery, Bonsai Garden

 In the indoor collection gallery, the display is changed every week to welcome visitors with bonsai in their prime.

-This permanent exhibition is titled “Seasonal Bonsai Exhibition, Shiki (Four Seasons)” and presents the seasonal bonsai for each month, including a taste of zashiki (a traditional reception room in Japan) decoration.
+This permanent exhibition is titled “Seasonal Bonsai Exhibition, Shiki (Four Seasons)” and introduces seasonal bonsai for each month.
+Visitors can enjoy these bonsai alongside zashiki (a traditional reception room in Japan) decoration.